 In early 2020, Rubanda PHCP began addressing identified needs related to the global pandemic - notably, prevention of the spread of COVID-19 among communities.
 The local population has since been badly hit by the economic effects of the pandemic and many poorer households are struggling to survive even more than before.

-New programme of activity to respond to COVID-19 in and around Rubanda
+Programme of activity over 18 months responds to COVID-19 in and around Rubanda

-We are delighted to be partnering with Jugend Eine Welt, based in Austria, in implementing a major new programme of activities in and around Rubanda, thanks to financial support from Austria's Ministry of Social Affairs.
+We are delighted to have partnered with Jugend Eine Welt, based in Austria, in implementing a major new programme of activities in and around Rubanda, thanks to financial support from Austria's Ministry of Social Affairs.

-Over eighteen months, this new grant will enable us to assist in preventing the risks of COVID-19 spreading among vulnerable, local populations.
+Over eighteen months, this new grant has enabled us to assist in preventing the risks of COVID-19 spreading among vulnerable, local populations - with dramatic results.

 Reaching out to refugees in Northern Uganda